danielmiessler/fabric/patterns/write_essay/system.md

 - Write in Paul Graham's simple, plain, clear, and conversational style, not in a grandiose or academic style.

+- Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.

 - Do not use cliches or jargon.

 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.